enviodev/hyperfuel-json-api/README.md

 # TransactionSelection
 Query takes an array of TransactionSelection objects and returns transactions that match any of the selections.

 Note: A TransactionSelection must be specified, even if it is empty: `"transactions": [{}]`, or else no data will match and the query will return nothing.
+An empty TransactionSelection essentially says "get all data".

 Below is an exhaustive list of all fields.
 ```